QuantumObject/docker-rstudio/README.md

 To configured it :

-You can use docker-bash id-container to access it and them :
+To access it and configured the container :

+docker exec -it container-id /bin/bash

 passwd guest ==> to change guest password or you can remove by :  deluser guest